Kyaukpadaung, Mandalay Region, Myanmar

 Pilgrims, though, deliberately fed them as a form of religious expression.
 Our climb was akin to stop-motion as we froze in place to keep from getting knocked down the stairs by food-grabbers making a mad dash for treats.
 Not to mention we had to walk gingerly to avoid stepping on monkey droppings.
 Meanwhile, vendors of clothes that flanked the stairway glanced at us vacantly.
 The experience was jarring.
 Was it a menagerie, a shopping strip, or a religious site?

 Reaching Popa Monastery at the summit, we tiptoed around prayer rooms where devotees were performing rituals, offering gifts, and bowing in prostration to elaborately garbed images of the ancients in Myanmar history.
-Outside, a golden spiraled pagoda rose higher amidst smaller pagodas.
+Outside, a golden spiraled pagoda rose higher amidst smaller ones.